ProSimonito/hello-strobbo/README.md

 # Methods and Classes

-_Demonstrate your ability to develop a console app that relies on methods with different parameters and return values._
+_Demonstrate your ability to develop a console app that relies on classes and methods with different parameters and return values._

 ## Exercise